-Four Year Financial Summary Information
+Five Year Financial Summary Information

-2016/2017 budgetary revenue trends:
+2017/ 2018 budgetary revenue trends:

-- Increase in sales tax revenue as a result of a strengthening regional economy; - Increase in service contract revenues as a result of increasing costs combined with increased service levels as part of the City of Aspen's Municipal Transit Service Contract. - Increase in operating revenues, which include transit fares and pass sales, due to a slower growth in ridership on regional commuter services. - Operating grant revenues remain unchanged. - Increase in local government contributions primarily due to the one-time \$335,000 contribution made by the Elected Officials Transportation Committee (EOTC) to help fund a portion of the GAB transit mitigation service plan. - Decrease in capital funding primarily due to the timing of capital outlay based on project completion; grants are recognized as awarded and collection is certain.
+- Net decrease in sales and use tax revenue as a result of a slight increase in sales taxes which are being offset by a decrease in use taxes; - Increase in service contract revenues as a result of increasing costs combined with increased service levels as part of the City of Aspen's Municipal Transit Service Contract. - Increase in operating revenues, which include transit fares and pass sales, due to increased regional ridership and on the Maroon Bells seasonal service. - Operating grant revenues remain unchanged. - Increase in local government contributions primarily due to a \$294,400 contribution made by the Elected Officials Transportation Committee (EOTC) to help fund increased regional commuter service from Brush Creek to Snowmass Village. - Decrease in capital funding primarily due to the timing of capital outlay based on project completion; grants are recognized as awarded and collection is certain.

-Four Year Financial Summary Information continued...
+Five Year Financial Summary Information continued...